 - Red Knee – White Terror! (“Beasts” story) – (artist John Richardson, writer Pat Mills)

-In previous posts we have covered the first Jinty and last Jinty, and the first Tammy and last Tammy.
+In previous posts we covered the first Jinty and last Jinty, and the first Tammy and last Tammy.
 Now we cover the third of the trio – the first Misty and the last Misty.
 We begin with the first Misty.

 Pat Mills conceived Misty as the girls’ answer to 2000AD.
 Like Tammy, it would be intended to be revolutionary and go against the grain of ballet, pony and school stories.
 But Misty would do it with spooky stories and horror that were meant to frighten readers, yet fascinate them at the same time.
-Misty followed hard on the heels of the demise of Spellbound, a kindred comic in DCT that was a similar brave experiment, but had only lasted 69 issues.
+Misty followed hard on the heels of the demise of Spellbound, a kindred comic in DCT, which was a similar brave experiment but had only lasted 69 issues.

 Although Misty was meant to kick ass with her spooky stories, there were still instances of editorial interference in some of the storytelling to tone things down and “not to scare the readers too much”.
 Two instances occurred in the first issue alone.
 In “Roots”, if Pat had had had his way, the story would have ended on the panel above.
 But the editor included another panel to dilute the shock, which Mills deletes from the reproduction of “Roots” in his discussion of Misty.
 In “Red Knee – White Terror!”, also written by Mills, the climactic attack of the spider on the girl in the bath is similarly amended to become a practical joke from her brother (below).
 But she still isn’t safe from the alert about a poisonous spider that has crept into the country in an import of bananas, some of which she bought earlier…